Simicart/magento_docs/source/includes/_ipay88.md

     }
 }
 ```
-Use this API to update payment with invoice number and checkout.com transaction_id.
+Use this API to update payment.